-Ren turns around, gives me a level ten stink-eye, and puts a finger to his lips.
+Ren turns around, raking my face with a level ten stink-eye while putting a straightened finger against his lips.

 Gyrax, however, doesn’t seem to mind.
-“We are,” he says at normal volume.
-“An old-world glamourwood, to be exact.
-Judging by its size and scope, I’d say that it’s at least a thousand years old.”
+“We are,” he says in a normal tone.
+“An old-world glamourwood.
+Judging by its size and scope, I’d say it’s at least a thousand years old.”

 “Whoa.”
 Very cool.
-(I’m also glad that he didn’t shush me—if a threat was near, Gyrax could sense it long before the rest of us, meaning we don’t need to worry about being quiet.)
-Ren shakes his head in apparent frustration.
+(I’m also glad that he didn’t shush me.
+If a threat was near, Gyrax would be the first one to sense it, so it’s safe to say we’re in the clear.)
+Ren—irked by our lack of doom-and-gloom silence—shakes his head in apparent frustration.

-The others seem perfectly at ease as we wind our way around twists and turns, down spiraling sets of shadowy stairwells.
-I’m glad I’m bringing up the rear—I’d get hopelessly lost if they asked me to navigate.
+The others seem comfortable as we wind our way around twists and turns, down spiraling sets of shadowy stairwells.
+I’m glad I’m in the rear—I’d get hopelessly lost if they asked me to lead.

 After a few more minutes of Witch-castle spelunking, I whisper to Gyrax: “Hey, uh…how do you guys know where we’re going?
-Has Ren been here before?
-Is that why you guys let him lead?”
+Has Ren been here or something?
+Is that why he’s in front?”

 “No,” he whispers back.
 “There are auric diagrams inscribed in the air.
 We’re following the ones marked ‘exit.’ ”

 Eventually, we make our way into a foyer.
-Benches and chairs along with tables and counters are tastefully arranged throughout the room, but they’re not independent of the castle itself—they ‘re attached to the walls or grown from the floor.
+There’s benches and chairs, tables and counters, tastefully arranged throughout the room.
+But they’re not independent of the castle itself—they’re grown from the walls and the symbol-lined floor.
 The main entrance—a large, double-gated door adorned with richly colored vines—looms before us.

-Ren turns around and meets our eyes.
+Ren stops walking and meets our eyes.
 “Once we’re outside, we need to be quiet.”
-He pauses for a second, thinking something over, then gives me a nod.
+He pauses for a second, thinking something over, then looks me in the eye.
 “There is no denying it Jon—you have shown your worth.
-Whether you are the Prophesied Traveler or simply a man with magical gifts, it doesn’t matter—not to me.
-I wanted you to know that before we ventured into further danger.”
+Whether you’re truly the Traveler or simply a man with magical gifts, it doesn’t matter—not to me.
+I want you to know that before we venture into further danger.”

 I’m shocked into silence.
 Typically, Ren communicates through resentful glares and noncommittal grunts.
-The compliment blindsides me—so much so that I feel a small lump growing in the middle of my throat.
+His compliment catches me off guard—so much so that I feel a lump growing in my throat.

 Lucky sheaths his cutlass and draws his short bow, nocking an arrow onto its string.
 The others do a quick gear-check, pulling and straightening their equipment and clothing.

 “Remember: this will all be over soon.”
-Ren unlatches the door and gives it a push.
-It creaks and groans, swinging open on a giant set of iron hinges.
+Ren unlatches the door and pushes it open.
+It creaks and groans, swinging wide on a giant set of iron hinges.

 I think he’s trying to sound comforting.
 Didn’t work, but I’ll keep that to myself.

 I’m guessing it’s around two in the afternoon, judging by the position of the sun.
-The fog is still there, but now it’s only an inch high.
+The fog is still there, but it’s only an inch or so high.
 Unlike before, I can now see the ground, which comes as a big relief.
-When it was deeper and thicker, I kept thinking about how Luke and his buddies ended up in the Death Star’s trash compactor.
-Then they had to fight off a stalk-eyed tentacle monster.
-Not my cup of tea.
+When it was deeper and thicker, I kept thinking about how Luke and his buddies ended up in the Death Star trash compactor, as unwitting prey for a stalk-eyed tentacle-monster.

-It isn’t long before we hear footsteps, rushing down the street directly to our front.
-Ren darts into the alley to our right, puts his back to the wall, and motions furiously for us to do the same.
-A short sprint later, we’re inside the alley, pressed up against the wall.
-I hear the jangle of armor and an angry epithet—something like “Yah GEBBIN tebbit!”—then the patter of feet as they continue past us.
+It isn’t long before we hear footsteps, rushing down the street to our front.
+Ren darts right into an alley motions furiously for us to do the same.
+A short sprint later, we’re lined up behind him, pressed tightly against the alleyway wall.
+I hear the jangle of armor and an angry epithet—“Yah GEBBIN tebbit!”—then the patter of feet as they continue on past us.

-My senses magnify—every breath and footstep, even the rustle of clothing against skin sounds utterly deafening.
-I can’t get a comfortable grip on my dagger.
-My fingers continually adjust, trying to find the right amount of tension.
+My senses are magnified.
+Every breath and footstep—even the rustle of clothing against skin—is utterly deafening.
+I can’t get a grip on my dagger; my fingers continually adjust, trying to find the right amount of tension.

-We walk a few more blocks in tense silence.
 We’re being quiet, but the Iguars aren’t.
-The air is filled with growls and snaps, along with the jangle of armor and weapons.
-They sound a good way off, but I can’t help but flinch whenever they gabble.
-If only I could understand what the hell they were saying—as it is, I’m not sure if it’s casual conversation or something like the humans are just around the corner.
-Pretend to keep going so we can circle around and cut them off.
+The air is filled with growls and snaps, along with the clatter of weapons and gear.
+They sound a good way off, but I find myself flinching whenever they gabble.
+If only I could understand what the hell they were saying.
+I’d like to know if it was casual conversation or something like the humans are around this corner.
+Pretend to keep going so we can circle behind them.

 As we approach a cobbled intersection, Ren holds up a fist and halts in place.
 Everyone freezes.